-- How old is the speaker in the poem?
+- + How old is the speaker in the poem?

-- Who is he/she talking to?
+- ★ Who is he/she talking to?

-- What must have happened before the speaker says all this?
+- → What must have happened before the speaker says all this?

-'20 cents ... newspaper' - This is a reference to the columns in newspapers where people write about their problems and the columnist offers advice.
-See if your local papers have it.
+'20 cents will get ... the same newspaper'

+This is a reference

+to the columns in

+newspapers where

+people write about

+their problems and

+the columnist offers

+advice.
+See if your

+local papers have it.